 Ways to co-create guidelines

-Faculty and students should refer to a college-wide policy, Student Expectations for Online Engagement, which is available on the Student Affairs webpage.
+Faculty and students should refer to a college-wide guidelines, Student Expectations for Online Engagement, which is available on the Student Affairs webpage.
 However, co-creating guidelines for class conduct is likely to promotes a shared understanding of expectations for conduct, as well as mutual “buy in” to ensure they are followed.

 Here are some sample ways to generate a list of ways to generate classroom conduct guidelines together with your students.